NeonGeckoCom/neon-hana/README.md

   disable_auth: True
   stt_max_length_encoded: 500000  # Arbitrary limit that is larger than any expected voice command
   tts_max_words: 128  # Arbitrary limit that is longer than any default LLM token limit
+  enable_email: True  # Disabled by default; anyone with access to the API will be able to send emails from the configured address

 ```
 It is recommended to generate unique values for configured tokens, these are 32
 bytes in hexadecimal representation.